ryanrestine/HackTheBox_WriteUps/linux_machines/blocky_notes.md

 ### Exploitation

-No lock for the root user:
+No luck for the root user:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Blocky]